How It Works

 - RBAC / ABAC systems map the

-tokenIdto local roles and use JWT claims as policy attributes - Enterprise SSO — IDToken speaks OIDC and SAML 2.0, so it plugs directly into existing IAM platforms (Microsoft Entra ID, Okta, etc.)
+tokenIdto local roles and use JWT claims as policy attributes - Enterprise SSO — IDToken Seal speaks OIDC and SAML 2.0, so it plugs directly into existing IAM platforms (Microsoft Entra ID, Okta, etc.)

 The user’s scope-based consent acts as a cryptographic ceiling for all authorization decisions — even if your policies grant full access, the JWT only contains the claims the user chose to share.